lexik/LexikFormFilterBundle/Resources/doc/working-with-the-bundle.md

 i.
 Customize condition operator
 -------------------------------

-By default the `lexik_form_filter.query_builder_updater` service will add conditions by using AND.
+By default the `lexik_form_filter.query_builder_updater` service will add conditions by using `AND`.
 But you can customize the operator (and/or) to use between each conditions when its added to the (doctrine) query builder.
 To do so you will have to use the `filter_condition_builder` option in your main type class.

 Here a simple example, the main type `ItemFilterType` is composed of 2 simple fields and a sub type (RelatedOptionsType).
-The `filter_condition_builder` option is expected to be a closuse that will be used to set operators to use between conditions.
+The `filter_condition_builder` option is expected to be a closure that will be used to set operators to use between conditions.

 ```php
 <?php